34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Nerdwax

-Their flagship product, a wax that stops glasses from slipping down your face, was impressive enough to receive offers from two of the “sharks”—but the Nerdwax founders turned down those offers and decided to bet on themselves instead.
+Their flagship product, a wax that stops glasses from slipping down your face, was impressive enough to receive offers from two of the “Sharks”—but the Nerdwax founders turned down those offers and decided to bet on themselves instead.

 Shortly after appearing on Shark Tank, Nerdwax’s total sales shot up from $136,000 to over $1 million, and the business is still going strong today.